 In her spare time Fay loves interior design and enjoys renovating the home that she shares with George.
 Fay enjoys yoga and is passionate about living a healthy lifestyle.
-Fay describes her happy place as exploring the globe, cocktail in hand, with her boyfriend George and their daughter.
+Fay describes her happy place as exploring the globe, cocktail in hand, with her boyfriend, George, and their daughter.

 George joined the Bach Centre in 2018 after gaining a First Class Honours degree in Marketing Management.
 He built and maintains the new website and is our in-house technology expert.
 George also attends conferences where he shares new Bach Centre developments, information about the website and any future plans.

-After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 next summer and has an ambition to continue his education onto one of our BFRP Teacher Training courses.
+After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 course and has an ambition to continue his education onto one of our BFRP Teacher Training courses.

 George is originally from the northern city of Burnley in Lancashire, but moved to Oxfordshire in 2018 after graduating.
 He now lives locally with Fay and enjoys a round of golf on a sunny afternoon at the local courses with Sam and friends, and being a father to his daughter.

 Prior to joining the Bach Centre, Zoe worked as a veterinary nurse and receptionist and is a keen equestrian.
 She currently looks after several horses at a local stables, and in her spare time loves riding her own horse, Cash, playing hockey twice a week, snowboarding at every opportunity and attending music festivals with her boyfriend, Sam.